ranfysvalle02/Interactive-RAG/blog.md

 # Interactive RAG with MongoDB Atlas + Function Calling API
-## Introduction: Unveiling the Power of Dynamic Knowledge Discovery
+## Introduction: Unveiling the Power of Interactive Knowledge Discovery

 Imagine yourself as a detective investigating a complex case.
 Traditional Retrieval Augmented Generation (RAG) acts as your static assistant, meticulously sifting through mountains of evidence based on a pre-defined strategy.
 While helpful, this approach lacks the flexibility needed for today's ever-changing digital landscape.